Code-Institute-Submissions/pythongameproject/README.md

 # Riddle Game Project

-This is the third Milestone Project, the Practical Python Unit, for Code Institute's Full Stack Web Developer Course.
+This is the Practical Python Unit Milestone Project, for Code Institute's Full Stack Web Developer Course.
 The objective of this project is to design and execute a Riddle-Me-This game, applying the backend coding language Python.

 ## UX

-This website is designed for an informal gamer who can, through a friendly and clear interphase, Create a user, answer Riddles, Submit their own Riddles to the game and see the top scores in the Leaderboard.
+This website is designed for an informal gamer who can, through a friendly, simple and clear interphase, perform different actions such as Creating a User, Login to their Account, Answer Riddles, Submit their own Riddles to the game and see the top scoring users in the Leaderboard.

 User Stories were used for Behavior-Driven Development, such as:
 - As a user, I am answering a Riddle, a Riddle question is asked.